E. Enriquez

 Counseling & Coaching, LLC

 If we are feeling hopeless, how can we trust that that things will turn out okay?
 Without hope- the faith in something good- we can become skeptical of the world around us, feel despair, and may stop trusting easily.
 If we allow the negative events to overshadow positives ones, we feel less trust and more distrust, less hope and more doubt, less courage and more fear.
 This holds us back from hoping, from believing that something good can happen.
 Losing hope leads to despair and existential dread.
-Sometimes it can be easier to ignore facts or the realities that are difficult to accept.
-Instead of losing hope one might instead create a bubble of 'false' hope.
+It is sometimes easier to ignore facts when realities that are difficult to accept or to instead create a bubble of 'false' hope.

-'Unrealistic' or 'false' hope prevents us from fully seeing a situation.
-It can keep us from learning, growing, and letting go of something that may no longer serve us.
+Unrealistic or 'false' hope prevents us from fully acknowledging things that are not okay.
+It can keep us from letting go of something that may no longer serve us.
 For example, it can be difficult to accept that we placed faith in something that was not trustworthy, such as thinking that selling a cleaning product line from your home would turn a tidy profit but realizing that is is part of a pyramid scheme.
 Clinging to unrealistic or false hopes can be a barrier because it prevents us from fully accepting a situation, moving on, or growing from the experience.
 It can also create disingenuous facades or toxic positivity, such as "it's all good", "everything will be fine" or "good vibes only".
 This type of false hope may create a barrier to genuine relationships when there facts are not accepted and difficult conversations are avoided.

-Sometimes people find new hope after a traumatic event.
-Katie Piper was a successful model in the UK when she had acid thrown in her face.
-The attack resulted in a long, painful recovery in the hospital and many surgeries.
+Katie Piper was a successful model in the UK who had acid thrown in her face by an ex-boyfriend.
+The horrific attack resulted in a long, painful recovery that included many surgeries.
 She eventually become blind in one eye.
-How did she find a new hope?
-She let go of the dream to model and used her acute awareness of the pain and suffering of burn victims as a catalyst to launch a new focus in her life.
-She became a writer, an activist, and established the Katie Piper Foundation in support of burn victims.
+Piper let go of her dream to model and refocused her goals by using the traumatic event as a catalyst to become a writer and an activist.
+She refocused her energy to give burn victims new hope, raising awareness around the pain, suffering, and other issues faced by survivors, and founding the Katie Piper Foundation in support of survivors' rehabilitation needs.

 “Hope is being able to see that there is light despite all of the darkness.” –Desmond Tutu